 - A master’s degree or higher and two or more years of experience in healthcare privacy and security management experience

 What is the CDIP credential?
 Strong clinical documentation improvement programs are critical to ensuring quality patient care at healthcare organizations.
 The CDIP credential demonstrates an individual’s ability to capture clear, concise, and compliant documentation needed to communicate patient health status and conditions.

 Why is the CDIP beneficial?
-AHIMA created this credential in response to high industry demand for experts and leaders in clinical documentation of patient health records.
+AHIMA created this health information management certification in response to high industry demand for experts and leaders in clinical documentation of patient health records.
 With the CDIP credential, an individual is seen as a distinguished, knowledgeable, and competent clinical documentation specialist.
 It increases earning potential and opportunities to advance.

 How can one earn CDIP certification?
 To earn CDIP certification, you need to pass an exam administered by AHIMA.
 You are eligible to sit for the exam if you meet one of these criteria:

 - An RHIA, RHIT, RN, doctorate, or coding certification and two years of clinical documentation improvement experience